Annual anthropology conference

 The panel is a fantastic space to meet fellow anthropology students, and offers a great forum for feedback and discussion.

-The 2024 ANSA Panel will take place on the 27 and 28 November at the AAS Conference.
+The 2024 ANSA Panel took place on the 28 November at the AAS Conference.
 This year’s presenters are:

 Nikki Manolakis | Altering States: Australia’s shifting psychedelic landscape